-The City's inclusionary housing ordinance applies to condominium conversion projects, which requires that at least 1 deed restricted affordable housing unit is provided for a project with 5 to 9 total units (or the provision of an in lieu fee), and that 10% of the units are deed restricted affordable housing units for a project with 10 or more total units.
-These units would be set aside for rental for certain income ranges.
-The funds that are collected from the inclusionary housing inlieu fee for residential developments are placed in the City's Affordable Housing Trust Fund.
-The City will bring forward another discussion with the Planning Commission regarding the in-lieu fees by 2026 to discuss whether any changes need to be made to the inclusionary housing regulations, and whether this requirement should apply to commercial development as well.
+The City's inclusionary housing ordinance applies to condomin conversion projects, which requires that at least 1 deed restrict affordable housing unit is provided for a project with 5 to 9 total U (or the provision of an in lieu fee), and that 10% of the units are de restricted affordable housing units for a project with 10 or more to units.
+These units would be set aside for rental for certain inco ranges.
+The funds that are collected from the inclusionary housing lieu fee for residential developments are placed in the Ci Affordable Housing Trust Fund.
+The City will bring forward anot discussion with the Planning Commission regarding the in-lieu fees 2026 to discuss whether any changes need to be made to inclusionary housing regulations, and whether this requirement sho apply to commercial development as well.